InsightSoftwareConsortium/GetYourBrainTogether/HCK01_2022_Virtual/README.md

 [How to add a new tutorial?](./Tutorials/README.md)

 ## Birds-of-a-Feather Breakouts

+Birds-of-a-Feather (BOF) breakout sessions enable participants interested in collaborating to work on relevant topics.

 To lead or join a Birds-of-a-Feather (BoF) breakout session, create or join a topic [in this